 What is sequestration?

-Due to the uncertainty leading up to the fiscal cliff and the extended March 1 deadline, many nonprofits that have contracts with governments at the federal, state, and local levels have been dealing with uncertainty and delays in renewal of those contracts for months.
+Due to the indecision and political gridlock surrounding sequestration over the past year, many nonprofits that have contracts with governments at the federal, state, and local levels have, and continue to experience, delays in the renewal of those contracts.

 GiveVoice.org was created to provide nonprofits a place to share information on how sequestration is affecting their operations.
 The effects are more wide-ranging than simple budget cuts.
 We anticipate significant increases in demand for nonprofit services as millions of workers across the country are furloughed or laid off.
 Budget cuts will be compounded as states and localities that received funding from the federal government look for ways to plug new holes in their budgets by further cutting funds that had gone to nonprofits in the past or seeking to implement new fees and attacks on nonprofit tax exemptions.
 Further, with less income and more uncertainty about their jobs, people will have less to donate to local nonprofits.
 This perfect storm of factors will severely damage nonprofits' continuing abilities to serve their communities.

 We urge all nonprofits to share how these cuts are having an effect on their operations and spread the word to other nonprofit staff members, board members, volunteers, and people served by their nonprofit.
 The more these stories are relayed to our elected officials and the media, the greater the understanding of the true human costs of what has been happening.
 Help us raise the voices of those in our communities that it is time for Congress and the President to get back to work, fix the sequester, return to regular order for the federal budget, and ensure no more harm is done to our communities.

 To learn more about how the potential cuts under sequestration and attempts to avoid tax hikes will impact nonprofits and the communities they serve in your state, view the resources below